AdobeDocs/campaign.en/help/v8/connect/ac-at.md

 * The **[!UICONTROL Landing Page]** lets you redirect the default image to a default landing page.
 This URL applies only when the default image is displayed in the final email.
 It is optional.
 * The **[!UICONTROL Additional decision parameters]**  defines the mapping between the fields defined in the Adobe Target segments and the Adobe Campaign fields.
 The Adobe Campaign fields used must have been specified in the rawbox.
 In our example, we added the Country field.

 If you use Enterprise permissions in your settings in Adobe Target, add the corresponding property in this field.
-Learn more about Target Enterprise permissions in [this page](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/properties-overview.html#administer).
+Learn more about Target Enterprise permissions in [Adobe Target documentation](https://experienceleague.adobe.com/en/docs/target/using/administer/manage-users/enterprise/properties-overview#administer){target="_blank"}.

 ![](assets/target_13.png)